 Before joining Google, I obtained my Ph.D. in Human-Computer Interaction from Virginia Tech in 2009 (dissertation: “Mental Workload in Personal Information Management: Understanding PIM Practices Across Multiple Devices”).
 I hold a Masters degree in Computer Science from Georgia Tech and a Bachelors from the University of Mumbai.

 I grew up in Bombay, the financial capital of India, right by the sea.
-I love to travel with my wife, Amruta, a front-end engineer at Rackspace, and indulge in our shared passion for good food.
+My wife Amruta is a front-end engineer at Rackspace, and we love to travel and indulge in our shared passion for good food.